 John falls in love with Mary, a physics engineer who hides him and helps decipher all the complex concepts running through his mind.
 Trouble is, the man who is hunting John also wants her for his own.
 It all builds to a climatic end where the Mary and John learn that the cost of love can be high.

+"NEW BEGINNINGS".
 John Neumann’s consciousness pushes through the ethereal light barrier and into the real world.
 His memory regained, John recalls the beginning of the Genesis Project.
 From the start, the vice president of his company, Jack Lokitus, and Judith Neumann, John’s wife, are against the project.
 John spent one hundred billion dollars building the Genesis Machine, a colossal computer that will create the virtual world on the ethereal plane.
 However, his efforts have put the company near bankruptcy.
 The two lovers plot to discredit John as inept at the Board meeting so Lokitus can force a take over of John’s empire.
 However, when John demonstrates a mere fraction of the Genesis Machine’s power, the coup fails.
 He then fires Lokitus and one-third of the Board members.
 Lokitus goes insane with rage.
 That is when the killings start.

 Tension and suspense build as Board members die and Lokitus frames John for their deaths.
 John discovers Judith’s affair and her role in the murder plots and he leaves her.
 Finally, John initiates the creation sequence and the new world comes to life.
 Over the years, he inserts millions of people who are crippled, diseased, or dying, giving them new hope and a new lease on life.
 There is plenty of action as Mike LeGuerre battles Lokitus’ forces.